 The plaster was taken off by the vet after a couple of days and all you could see was a red line like a scratch.
 After four days it had started to scab a bit, as in the pic above.
 After five days it was beginning to disappear.

 The vet said that Jilly would be able to go for short walks on the lead after six days and could resume normal exercise after ten days and the final post op check.
 The vet also said that there had been an abnormality that none of them had ever seen before.
 Jilly had two ovaries on one side and none on the other.
 On the whole I was glad we didn't go for the keyhole spay.
 The problem with the ovaries may have caused a difficulty with the op and they may have had to make an incision anyway.

 Returning to Agility

-Notes: You can get alternatives to the elizabethan collar routinely used by vets.
+Notes: You can get alternatives to the Buster collar routinely used by vets.
 Some vets may be able to provide a medical pet shirt or you can buy your own.
 There is also a softer version of the cone available, the Comfy Cone.
 You can buy inflatable collars as well to prevent the dog chewing or licking.
 If you use a pet shirt be aware that it will cover the wound.
-Our vet said it was best left exposed to the air as much as possible after a couple of days and so the shirt would only be used when you can't supervise the dog.
+Our vet said it was best left exposed to the air as much as possible after the first couple of days and so the shirt would only be used when you can't supervise the dog.